-- 6.8 It is agreed that the Framework (2021) is a material consideration in the plan making and decision taking process. - 6.9 It is agreed that the following paragraphs are of particular relevance: - Paragraph 110 of the Framework sets out the highway matters that should be considered in assessing development proposals, with paragraph 111 going on to state that development should only be refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - Paragraph 138 of the Framework sets out that Green Belt serves five purposes with paragraph 147 stating that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances. - Paragraph 148 sets out that when considering any planning application, decision makers should ensure that substantial weight is given to any harm to the Green Belt.
-'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm resulting from the proposal, is clearly outweighed by other considerations. - 6.10 It is agreed that the associated Planning Practice Guidance (PPG) and any succession documents are relevant.
+- 4.8.
+It is agreed that the Framework (2021) is a material consideration in the plan making and decision taking process. - 4.9.
+It is agreed that the following paragraphs are of particular relevance: - Paragraph 99 of the Framework provides that existing open space, sports and recreational buildings and land, including playing fields, should not be built on unless certain criteria (listed as (a) to (c)) are met - Paragraph 110 of the Framework sets out the highway matters that should be considered in assessing development proposals, with paragraph 111 going on to state that development should only be refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - Paragraph 137 of the Framework sets out that the Government attaches great importance to Green Belts.
+The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence. - Paragraph 138 of the Framework sets out that Green Belt serves five purposes with paragraph 147 stating that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances. - Paragraph 148 sets out that when considering any planning application, decision makers should ensure that substantial weight is given to any harm to the Green Belt.
+'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm resulting from the proposal, is clearly outweighed by other considerations. - 4.10.
+It is agreed that the associated Planning Practice Guidance (PPG) and any succession documents are relevant.